 As of the record date, a total of 7,509,543 shares of our common stock were issued and outstanding and entitled to vote at the Annual Meeting.
 In order to conduct the Annual Meeting, a majority of the shares entitled to vote must be present in person or by proxy.
 This is referred to as a "quorum."
 If you submit a properly executed proxy card or vote by telephone or on the Internet, you will be considered part of the quorum.
-Abstentions and broker "non-votes" will be counted as present and entitled to vote for purposes of determining a quorum.
-A broker "non-vote" occurs when a bank, broker or other nominee who holds shares for another person has not received voting instructions from the owner of the shares and, under the applicable rules, does not have discretionary authority to vote on a matter.
+Abstentions and broker non-votes will be counted as present and entitled to vote for purposes of determining a quorum.
+A broker non-vote occurs when a nominee who holds shares in street name has not received voting instructions from the beneficial owner of the shares and either chooses not to vote those shares on a routine matter or is not permitted to vote those shares on a non-routine matter.